My Whats App : +91-8398957646

 • It gives definite shape to the cell.

-• It provides mechanical barrier for the protection of the internal contents on
+• It provides mechanical barrier for the protection of the internal contents on the cell.

 • It is selectively permeable membrane.